 “But I figured it out as an adult, so can they…it's time for them to enjoy being kids.”

-Sure, maybe we turned out ok having had to figure it all out as adults.
-But at the end of the day we all want the best of for our kids, right?
-So why not teach them to be the most amazing, self-sufficient, responsible kids/adults they could possibly be?
+Sure, maybe we turned out okay having had to figure it all out as adults.
+But at the end of the day we all want the best for our kids, right?
+So why not teach them to be the most amazing, self-sufficient, responsible, capable kids and adults they could possibly be?
 If you ask me, there are not many gifts in this world greater than that.

-- Allowance is a great way to teach your kids while young to manage and earn money.
+- Allowance is a great way to teach your kids to manage and earn money while they're young.

 - It transfers financial stress and pressure AWAY from you as the parent.